nathanl/secret_santa/README.md

 - Run `ruby secret_santa.rb` and examine the output
 - When you're satisfied, set `REALLY_SENDING` to `true` and run it again

+## Optional Twilio setup and usage

+- Fill in your own Twilio credentials in the `twilio.yml` config file
+- Change `SENDER_TYPE` to `:twilio`
+- Set `REALLY_SENDING` to `false` to disable really sending text messages or to `true` to really send text messages.

+!!
+Depending on your Twilio account settings, sending text messages may costs money.

 ## Dependencies

 None, other than Ruby (I tested on 1.9) and the standard library.

+If you want to use Twilio as sender type, you need to install the twilio-ruby gem:

+``gem install twilio-ruby'``

 ## Thanks